lisabg/MyWorkoutApplication/README.md

 # MyWorkoutApplication

-Android Studio practice project 3.
+Android Studio practice project 3 using SQLite.
 A workout app that simply allows you to save information about exercises and stretches in a list form, set goals, and view progress.